lioujheyu/syno-chroot-gitlab/README.md

     + postgresql['port'] = 5433                 # DSM has its own postgresql, change the gitlab's postgresql port allow two postgresql instance coexist without data base cross polution
     # postgresql['data_dir'] = "/var/opt/gitlab/postgresql/data"
     ````
-    If your machine has less than 2GB ram, you will probably encounter some wield problem while activating gitlab's built-in postgresql.
-Please also find `postgresql['shared_buffers']` in gitlab.rb and change it to 1MB (This may hurt the performance of gitlab's postgresql but yet to verify).
+    If your machine has less than 2GB ram, you will probably encounter some wield problems while activating gitlab's built-in postgresql.
+Please also find `postgresql['shared_buffers']` in gitlab.rb, uncomment it and change it to 1MB (This may hurt the performance of gitlab's postgresql but yet to verify).

     ````diff
     -# postgresql['shared_buffers'] = "256MB" # recommend value is 1/4 of total RAM, up to 14GB.
     + postgresql['shared_buffers'] = "1MB" # recommend value is 1/4 of total RAM, up to 14GB.
     ````

-9. Manually start gitlab related service and reconfigure gitlab
+9. Reconfigure the gitlab once more to activate the change of gitlab.rb.
+You will still find it hangs in some message says `gitlab-rails block sleep action whatever` or some error message just pops out.
+Don't hesitate to `ctrl-c` and then manually start all gitlab related services.
+After that, perform second gitlab reconfigure.
+We expect this time with no error message.

     ````sh
+    gitlab-ctl reconfigure
     /opt/gitlab/embedded/bin/runsvdir-start &
     gitlab-ctl reconfigure
     ````

     You may need to repeat this step multiple times until all service are running successfully.

-10. Check if gitlab is running
+10. Check if gitlab is running smoothly

     ````sh
     gitlab-ctl status